 Scholarly Commons Citation

 O'Sullivan, Julie R., "The DOJ Risks Killing the Golden Goose Through Computer Associates/Singleton Theories of Obstruction" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 394.
+394.